tensorforce/tensorforce/README.md

 <contact@reinforce.io>.

 Please file bug reports and feature discussions as GitHub issues in first instance.
-Please read the FAQ before creating an issue.

-Please appreciate that we do not have the resources to help you find the right configuration for your problem, so unless you are reasonably convinced there is a bug (e.g. by testing known hyper-parameters), please do not create issues such as 'Algorithm X is not working on environment Y with Configuration Z' without showing you have done some research (again, please read the FAQ on why).

 There is also a developer chat you are welcome to join.
 For joining, we ask to provide some basic details how you are using TensorForce so we can learn more about applications and our